CascadePass/Sleeper/README.md

 # Contributing Code

 We welcome contributions from other developers!
-Please create fork, make a branch with your changnes, and start a pull request.
+Please create a fork, make a branch with your changes, and start a pull request.
 Code supplied by the community will be covered by the MIT license.

+Additionally, you can submit feature requests, ideas and describe your experience as a user in the [discussions]( CascadePass/Sleeper · Discussions · GitHub).

 # Screenshots

+Sleeper has a light mode and a dark mode.
+There is a last night view, and a timeline overview.

 ![DailyReportView-Light.jpg](docs%2FScreenshots%2FDailyReportView-Light.jpg)